The Effects of Fasting Ketosis

 for women and closer to 72 hours for men.

-The effects of fasting ketosis have become a more popular and controversial subject in recent years
+The effects of fasting ketosis became a more popular and controversial subject about 10 years ago

 Where ketosis was once considered a "crisis response" of the body and fine only for short durations,